0

 • Deploy pest control measures around the home.
 Cypermethrin-based flea sprays like NOPE!
 CP kill on contact.
 Pet-safe chrysanthemum-based flea powders can be safely used on and around pet bedding.
 Aerosol bug bombs and wick-based smoke bombs provide superior coverage to reach fleas hidden from sight.

-How to get rid of fleas in the garden
+How to Get Rid of Fleas in the Garden

 You’ve deflead the house.
 You’ve treated the pet, you’re regularly washing and vacuuming, using flea powder and you still have fleas?
 They may be living in your garden.